Two U.S. officials will give depositions in House impeachment probe

 Former U.S. Ambassador to Ukraine Marie Yovanovitch will give a deposition on Oct.
 11, according to the committee official who spoke on condition of anonymity.
 Trump’s former special representative for Ukraine, Kurt Volker, will appear before the panel on Thursday, the official said.

-Following a whistleblower complaint last week, Democrats are looking into Trump’s request to Ukrainian President Volodymyr Zelenskiy during a July 25 phone call to investigate a domestic political rival, former vice president Joe Biden.
-Biden is the Democratic front-runner in the party’s contest to run against Republican Trump in the 2020 election.
+Following a whistleblower complaint last week, Democrats are looking into Trump’s request to Ukrainian President Volodymyr Zelenskiy during a July 25 phone call to investigate a domestic political rival, former Vice President Joe Biden.
+Biden is a leading Democratic contender in the contest to run against Republican Trump in the 2020 election.

 The unidentified whistleblower is said to be an intelligence agent who accused Trump of soliciting foreign interference for his personal political benefit.